 Starting a global business whilst doing an MBA certainly has its challenges in terms of time management but the Global Online MBA offers so much flexibility, so it’s been very manageable.
 Our live lectures are repeated up to four times a week to reflect the different time zones and working patterns of the cohort, so it’s always been possible to fit around work commitments.
 These live sessions are also recorded which brings additional flexibility and is great for revision purposes.

 The rest of the course material is delivered through The Hub which I’ve found to be an excellent online resource full of lectures, activities and reading materials.
-It’s fully accessible from a phone, tablet and laptop which is incredibly handy when my schedule is busy, and I need to make the most of a free hour between meetings or on the go when travelling.
+It’s fully accessible from a phone, tablet and laptop which is incredibly handy when my schedule is busy.
 Overall, The Hub feels modern, easy to navigate and it’s great for accessing support directly from our tutors.
 It even shows you when other members of the cohort are online so you can communicate directly with them making you feel part of the Business School community.

 Persevere, persevere and persevere!
 You will come up against countless obstacles on your path and lots of reasons to give up, but the key is to stay focused on the long-term goal, take lessons from failures and use them to learn and progress the business forward.
 Rome wasn’t built in a day, and neither will your business, but with perseverance, you can achieve something great.